 Is this helpful?

-Will I receive the study drug?
+Will I receive the study medicine?

 Is this helpful?

-How is the study drug taken?
+How is the study medicine taken?

 Is this helpful?